Find out what your health insurance policy can cover, when it can start, and what you can expect to pay out of pocket.

 - Hospice care

 There are between 20 and 60 mandated benefits in most states.
-To learn more about state-mandated benefits — and how the Affordable Care Act will affect them — check out this page from the National Conference of State Legislatures
+To learn more about state-mandated benefits — and how the Affordable Care Act affects them — check out this page from the National Conference of State Legislatures.

 What's not covered by health insurance?